On this April 16, 2021 episode of the Sage Thought Leadership Podcast Susan Markey shares the latest updates on the PPP.

-Earlier this month, attorney Susan J. Markey took part in our COVID-19 webinar series to share the latest guidance on the PPP forgiveness process, below is a summary of her presentation.
+As part of our COVID-19 webinar series back in 2020, attorney Susan J. Markey shared the latest guidance on the PPP forgiveness process.
 Guidance around PPP is constantly changing, the information contained herein is for general guidance purposes only and does not constitute legal advice.
 The content is provided “as is;” no representations are made that this content is error-free.
-You can watch the on-demand recordings of Susan’s presentations here.
+You can view the complete on-demand library of Susan’s webinars here.

 The SBA released a sample Paycheck Protection Plan (“PPP”) loan forgiveness application on May 16, 2020 (the “Application”).